Bucket List: Surviving Berlin’s Spiciest Currywurst

 Scream and Pepper King

 Still it wasn’t that bad and I took a tiny sip of the chocolate milk, almost in a triumphant and mocking gesture to the sauce.
-Max went next and had a similar enough reaction, at least with his sunglasses on as well.
+Max went next and had a similar enough reaction, also with his sunglasses on as well.

-The Pepper King was next.
+The #6 Pepper King was next.
 The porcupine was gone from my mouth, but it had created some fresh wounds.
-Sauce #6 went straight for those exposed areas and I quickly found myself chewing in a way as to keep my tongue as far as away as possible from the sausage and my teeth.
+Sauce #6 went straight for those exposed areas and I quickly found myself chewing in a way as to keep my tongue as far from the sausage and my teeth.
 Imagine those wind-up chattering teeth toy and that was me.
 The King has caused me to start sweating.
-We each finish our bite, but we did not want to suffer needlessly and decided to abandon the rest of the sausage to move on to #7 and #8.
+We each finished our bite, but we did not want to suffer needlessly and decided to abandon the rest of the sausage to move on to #7 and #8.

 C&C Silver and Mad-Dog mit Jolokia Pulver

-I take a much more cautious approach to #7 and take a tiny taste of the sauce from the fork before going for a full bite.
-It was the 2nd smartest thing I would do that day.
+I took a much more cautious approach to #7 and sampled a drop of the sauce from my fork before going for a full bite.
+It was the 2nd smartest thing I did that day.
 We still had #8 to go so I couldn’t bail out now.
 I put the bite of currywurst in my mouth and tried to chew it as fast as I could.
-Every 2 or 3 chews, I would have to spit out a new batch of saliva gushing from my mouth and chase it with a mouthful of chocolate milk.
-My ears are heating up so fast it felt like I was standing way too close to a furnace.
+Every 2 or 3 chews, I spat out a new swell of saliva and chased it with a mouthful of chocolate milk.
+My ears were heating up so fast it felt like I was standing next to a furnace.

 “I’m not tasting an——” Just as the sauce hits my tongue, I cough.

 Cough.
 Cough.
 That first cough seemed to have knocked a tiny bit of the toothpick’s sauce to the back of my throat.
-Cough.
+Choke.

 “Why the fuck is this place right next to a train track?” is what I would have said if my mouth was working properly at this point.

-That brush with death seemed to bring some composure back to me and I sit back down at the table and blow my nose.
+That brush with death seemed to bring some composure back to me and I sat back down at the table to blow my nose.
 Max and I look and each other and decide we’re going to save #9 and #10 for another time.
 Like never.

-Like I said, if you somehow manage to eat all 10 sausages in a year, you join the exclusive Curry & Chili Club, or as I now know from experience, a group of people who are both idiots and absolutely brilliant for being to pull off such a feat.
+If you somehow manage to eat all 10 sausages in a year, you join the exclusive Curry & Chili Club, or as I now know from experience, a group of people who are both idiots and absolutely warriors for being to pull off such a feat.